- What is semen analysis?

 On the day of the test, a fresh semen sample is collected.
-There are a number of ways to collect semen either by self-stimulation or masturbation and the semen are then transferred into a sterile container.
+There are a number of ways to collect semen either by self-stimulation or masturbation, and the semen are then transferred into a sterile container.

 - Masturbation in the clinic is considered the best way to give a semen sample.
-This way the semen remains clean and uncontaminated.
+This way, the semen remains clean and uncontaminated.

 - Sex with withdrawal just before ejaculation, and then the ejaculate can be collected in a sterile container.
 But it can have some contaminants, and the first portion of seminal fluid which contains more sperm and is rich in higher DNA quality, and with higher motility, are lost in the withdrawal method.

 - Semen sample can also be collected in a condom while having sex.
 But the condom should not contain any lubricant or powder on it.
-Presence of spermicide can affect sperm quality and kill sperms.
+Presence of spermicide can affect sperm quality and kill sperm.